 “The MBI team was great to work with on a workshop for employers.
 Our sizable crowd left informed and ready to connect with a pipeline of new talent on the Central Coast.”

 -Kevin Heuer, director of Engagement & Impact with Community Foundation Santa Cruz County

 Pictured from left: Kevin Heuer, Community Foundation Santa Cruz County, Andrea Konrad, Think Local First Santa Cruz & Hayley Mears, Monterey Bay Economic Partnership

-Pictured: Employers attending a workshop hosted a Community Foundation of Monterey County
+Pictured: Employers attending a workshop hosted at Community Foundation for Monterey County

 We have had excellent experiences with our now 12 interns to-date.
 All of our interns have benefitted — the experiences provided by our organization helped the interns to achieve their next career opportunity (Plantronics, X2Engine, City of Salinas, County of San Mateo) master’s programs (UC Irvine, St Mary’s, SJSU).
 The organizations that use Monterey Bay Internships will benefit, and they will be part of building the future for us all.

 I decided to try hiring through Monterey Bay Internships.
 I could not have been more pleased with the results.
 Shortly after my posting, I was presented with multiple qualified candidates.
 I ended up hiring two of them.
 I was impressed with their professionalism, insightful questions, and helpful suggestions as well as their work ethic.

 National Association of Colleges and Employers 2019 Stats

 - $19.05 Average hourly wage for an intern*